pcubillos/mc3/docs/getstarted.rst

 Compile
 -------

-Compile the C-extensions of the package:
+Compile the C-extensions of the package and the documentation:

 .. code-block:: shell

   cd $topdir/MCcubed/
   make

+A pdf version of this documentation will be available in ``$topdir/MCcubed/docs/latex/MC3.pdf``.
 To remove the program binaries, execute (from the respective directories):

 .. code-block:: shell